sdoxsee/sdoxsee.github.io/blog/_posts/2019-12-17-merry-microservices-part2-ui-gateway.md

 There's a fair bit going on above.

+We configure our `SecurityWebFilterChain` with the following:
 * `oauth2Login` tells us to redirect the browser to the Keycloak's authorization endpoint for the user to authenticate there.
 Before it redirects, it will save the request (e.g. `/private`) and redirect the browser back there once the user is authenticated.
 * We configure `csrf` with `CookieServerCsrfTokenRepository.withHttpOnlyFalse()` so that the React app will be able to obtain the `XSRF-TOKEN` that Spring Security will return in responses so that it can send it with `POST` requests.
+Note that, at least [currently](https://github.com/spring-projects/spring-security/issues/5766#issuecomment-564636167), we also need to create a `WebFilter` that will subscribe to our `CsrfToken` so that it will be included in responses!
 * We configure the `authorizeExchange` to ensure all requests are made by an authenticated user except for requests to known public paths:
   * `/manifest.json` created by Create React App
   * `/*.png` created by Create React App